QSMxT/QSMxT/docs/pages/4_using-qsmxt/2_qsmxt.md

 Enter a number to customize; enter 'run' to run:
 ```

-### Settings for QSM masking
+## Settings for QSM masking

-#### Use existing masks if available
+### Use existing masks if available

-QSMxT can use pre-existing masks if they are available and desired.
+QSMxT can use pre-existing masks if they are available and desired (`--use_existing_masks`).
 Masks must be included in a valid BIDS derivatives directory.
 You will be prompted to enter the name of the software used to generate the mask, and this must match the derivatives folder name (e.g. `my-masking-software`), or match using a pattern.
 The default pattern `*` will match any folder to find a mask.
 If multiple masks are found, the one whose path is alphabetically first will be chosen.

 An example of a valid BIDS directory with a mask is as follows: